godotengine/godot-docs/classes/class_bakedlightmap.rst

 - :ref:`BakeError<enum_BakedLightmap_BakeError>` **bake** **(** :ref:`Node<class_Node>` from_node=null, :ref:`bool<class_bool>` create_visual_debug=false **)**

 Bakes the lightmaps within the currently edited scene.
+Returns a :ref:`BakeError<enum_BakedLightmap_BakeError>` to signify if the bake was successful, or if unsuccessful, how the bake failed.

 ----